 If you or someone you know is dealing with addiction, you may be wondering what forms of help are available.
 A quick Google search reveals inpatient rehab programs, outpatient programs, medically assisted detox and treatment programs, and more.
 These options can quickly become overwhelming.
 We’re here to help clear up any confusion.
-If you’re living in or near the Tampa, FL, area, an inpatient medical detox program in Tampa, FL, may be right for you.
+If you’re living in or near the Tampa, FL, area, an inpatient medical detox program in Tampa, FL, may be right for you at a partner facility.

 If you are looking to learn the difference between the various sorts of rehab programs, from inpatient drug rehab to outpatient services, keep reading.